vitiral/artifact/reqs/purpose.rst

 The commands on the cmdline **will** be memonic and borrow from other common command line tools like bash, git, etc whenever possible.
 '''

+[REQ-1-web]
+text = '''
+rst **will** provide a web-based frontend to support:
+ - searching and viewing artifacts
+ - viewing executed test data
+'''

+[REQ-1-test_history]
+text = '''
+rst **will** provide a means (probably a REST API server) for other applications to report test execution data to it. rst **will** store the test execution data and provide interfaces for viewing it through both the cmdline and web ui's
+'''

 [REQ-1-interop]